App aims to help trafficking victims break the language barrier

 From facial recognition software to extracting data from phones, U.S. police officers and prosecutors are increasingly turning to technology to outwit traffickers, experts say.

-Three in four trafficking victims in the United States are sold into sex work or slave labor via websites and social media, according to the U.S.-based International Association of Human Trafficking Investigators (IAHTI).
+Three in four trafficking victims in the United States are sold into sex work or slave labour via websites and social media, according to the U.S.-based International Association of Human Trafficking Investigators (IAHTI).

 “In today’s technology filled world... we need to maintain the technological edge to stay one step ahead of criminal organizations,” said Jeremy Lewis, executive director of IAHTI, which provides training for anti-trafficking officers worldwide.